redhat-performance/perfscale-utils/AWS-OCP-cleanup-scripts/README.md

 ## Generate Metadata

 The `generate_metadata.py` script is used to generate a metadata.json file for each of the clusters identified in clusters.json.
-This script takes in 2 command line arguments: -R for the default Region and -bd for the *openshift base domain* used while deploying the cluster.
+This script takes in 2 command line arguments: -R for the default Region and -bd for the *openshift base domain* both which were used while deploying the clusters.
 This metadata.json is necessary if you want to delete the cluster.
 A openshift install binary file uses this metadata.json file to identify and delete all resources associated with the cluster.
 This metadata.json will help the binary identify all the resources such as instances,volumes,elastic-ip's,vpc's,subnets etc.

 Run Command: `python3 generate_metadata.py -R <AWS region> -bd <openshift cluster base domain>`